pymumu/tinylog/README.md

     `maxlogcount`: The number of archived logs.
     `block`: Whether the block is blocked when the buffer is insufficient.
     `buffsize`: The size of the buffer.
     `multiwrite`: Enable multi-process write single log mode.
 (Note: When using this mode, the maxlogsize parameter of all processes must be the same)
+    `nocompress`: not compress archive log file.
     `return value`: log stream handle.

 1. tlog_close(tlog_log *log)